jflessau/botto/README.md

 `!reminder 2 hours: Feed the cat`
 `!reminder 10d: Go swimming`

-Recurring:
-`!remind every 2h: Drink water`
+Recurring: `!remind every 2h: Drink water`

-With a random time:
-`!remind 1-3d: Go to the gym`
+With a random time: `!remind 1-3d: Go to the gym`

-Recurring with a random time:
-`!remind every 10 to 20 days: Do the thing`
+Recurring with a random time: `!remind every 10 to 20 days: Do the thing`

 The random time interval is recalculated each time the reminder is sent, meaning a 1-3 day reminder could trigger after `1.5` days the first time and `2.2` days the next.

+Manage reminders with:
+`!reminders` -> list of reminders
+`!deletereminder 3` -> delete 3rd reminder from the list
+`!deleteAllReminders` -> delete all reminders